MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/storage/Get-PhysicalDisk.md

 ### -Manufacturer
 Gets the physical disks with the specified manufacturer.
-Enter a manufacturer string, or use wildcard characters to enter a pattern.
+Enter a manufacturer string or use wildcard characters to enter a pattern.

 ```yaml
 Type: String[]